aeon-technology/docs/content/ExeCommands/Model.md

 ```
 $MODEL=$SAVEALL
 ```
 This command saves all models to MSD files.
 The filenames are the same as loaded.
-Note that if the loaded file is in MSD format, it will be overwritten.
+Note that if the loaded files are in MSD format, they will be overwritten.

 ### CLOSE (S)
 ```